-What did Jesus say about calling on God for salvation?
+What did Jesus say about calling Him “Lord” and salvation?

 Jesus warned in Matthew 7:21–23, “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?
 ‘And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’”